-One of the oldest homes in Lenoir County, Harmony Hall has been tastefully restored with authentic 18th century furnishings.
-Built in 1772, once the home of Gov. Richard Caswell.
+One of the oldest homes in Lenoir County, Harmony Hall has been tastefully restored with authentic 18th-century furnishings.
+Constructed in 1772, Harmony Hall was once the home of Gov. Richard Caswell.

-The restored house features a large reception room, called the great room, at the center of the first floor with open fireplaces at each end.
-The great room is the actual size of the original dwelling built in 1772.
+The restored house features a large reception room, called the Great Room, at the center of the first floor with open fireplaces at each end.
+The Great Room is the actual size of the original 1772 dwelling.
 This area was enlarged by the addition of wings and rooms in later years.

-Additions included the ladies parlor, which is furnished with 19th century furnishings reflecting the Victorian era, The dining room is located in the east wing, with a kitchen adjacent to it to accommodate guests.
+Additions included the ladies' parlor, which is furnished with 19th-century furnishings reflecting the Victorian era.
+The dining room is located in the east wing, with a kitchen adjacent to it to accommodate guests.
 A study occupies the rear of the house.
-A children's bedroom, the master bedroom, and a museum room which houses an extensive doll collection is located upstairs.
+A children's bedroom, the master bedroom, and a museum room housing an extensive doll collection is located upstairs.

 Group tours are available.